Volkswagen Jetta owners have reported 29 problems related to alternator/generator/regulator (under the electrical system category).

-Consumer has a 2005 Volkswagen Jetta.
+The contact owns a 2005 Volkswagen Jetta.
 The contact stated that the wiring that extended from the alternator to the power distribution center burned, causing the battery's inability to hold a charge and the engine's inability to start successfully.
 The vehicle was taken to a repair shop where the wires were replaced.
 Also, the gauges on the instrument cluster failed; while driving, the contact noticed that the gauges were moving around and not stay steady.
 The mechanic also replaced the instrument cluster and reprogrammed the computer.
 The contact called the manufacturer who offered no assistance.
 The failure mileage was approximately 67,000.
-It was 06/28/2010 when this alternator/generator/regulator issue occurred.

 See all problems of the 2005 Volkswagen Jetta.

-The car involved is a 2002 Volkswagen Jetta.
 Vehicle shut down while driving twice, could result in car being disabled while driving at any speed any where becoming a very dangerous situation for the driver and an obstacle on the road for other drivers to try to avoid.
 Volkswagen dealership isolated this to a faulty harness connecting the alternator tothe fuse located on top of the battery.
 The harness and the fuse box had to be replaced.
 The dealership said this problem is only common to vw beatles and vw Jetta, because they said the car was 2002 it was out of warranty not covered.
 I was more concerned of the safety of life and property this problem would cause.
 I filed a complaint with the attorney general john krogers office in oregon, they sent me a letter stating they had forwarded this complaint to the national highway traffic safety admin in washington DC .
 I tried to contact them by phone, they asked if I had a confirmation # .
 I haven't as of yet received a letter or phone call.
-This issue happened on Mon., Nov.
-2, 2009.

 See all problems of the 2001 Volkswagen Jetta.

-The car was a 2000 Volkswagen Jetta.
 Problems with vehicle's brake lights.
 On three occasions, the window regulator clips were replaced.
 Currently the brake light switch needed to be replaced for a third time.
-This issue happened on Tuesday, June 1, 2004.

 See all problems of the 1999 Volkswagen Jetta.

-The vehicle involved is a 1997 Volkswagen Jetta iii.
-Vehicle identification number (VIN) of the vehicle is 3VWSA81H1V_.
 Bought Jetta GLS new 12/97.
 Moldings fall off constantly.
 Three of four power windows have failed, all needing regulators replaced.
 Slow wiper speed cuts off and sometimes doesn't work at all.
 Oil leak.
 Can't lock doors on driver side with my master key, can only lock and set alarm on passenger side.
 Ts.
-It was Sep.
-1, 2000 when this alternator/generator/regulator issue happened.

 |Problem Category||Number of Problems|